INFERNOJOD/DA3408-Assignment2/README.md

 ## Results

 - **Q1:** Multi-stage image reduced the reported image size from 723 MB to 710 MB.
-- **Q2:** The repeated cached request was approximately 8.15 times faster.
+- **Q2:** The repeated cached request was approximately 22.1 times faster.
 - **Q3:** 8 shards were processed, with 3 invalid rows per shard and 24 invalid rows in total.
-- **Q4:** The API was deployed with 2 replicas and demonstrated self-healing and a rolling update.
+- **Q4:** API deployed with 2 replicas, self-healing, and a successful rolling update to v3